SatrioHalim/sproad/back_end_server/README.md

 ## Development Notes

-- Protected routes use JWT middleware
+- protected routes use JWT middleware
-- The application uses PostgreSQL as the primary database
+- the application uses PostgreSQL as the primary database
 - Docker Compose is the fastest way to boot the full local environment

-## Future Improvements

-- Add Swagger or OpenAPI documentation
-- Add unit and integration tests
-- Add CI pipeline for linting and automated testing
-- Add structured logging and monitoring

 ## License